 Of course, this is only optional, so don’t stress too much about the cups you have at home!

 Okay, now your mulled wine is warm and ready, but the table seems slightly empty?
 You may start to wonder what foods pair well with mulled wine.
 For a simple evening, you may even need nothing else on the dinner table.

-The spices and different flavors in mulled wine are already strong on their own, so it may require nothing else.
+Author Note: The spices and different flavors in mulled wine are already strong on their own, so it may require nothing else.
 But, if you wish to accompany your wine with food, here are some of our suggestions.

 If you are planning to serve some Glögg (Scandinavian mulled wine)?
 For these nights, serving traditional Swedish snacks like pickled fish and crackers, ginger biscuits, or saffron buns are a great choice.
 These flavors mix surprisingly well together, so give it a try!